 The holidays can be a thrilling time for kids – and a crazy busy time for their parents.
-While it’s fun to break from every day routines and visit with friends and family, holiday distractions can be risky for little ones.
+While it’s fun to break from everyday routines and visit with friends and family, holiday distractions can be risky for little ones.

 We know parents have a full plate during the holiday season.
-This list of Top 5 Safety Hacks may make your lives just a little easier — and your children just a little safer
+This list of Top 5 Safety Hacks may make your lives just a little easier — and your children just a little safer.

 And when grandparents visit, a child can reach into a purse and pull out the pills.
 Make sure all medications are out of children’s sight and reach.

 If you find yourself moving an old TV to make room for a new one, make sure to place the old one on a low, stable piece of furniture.
-And it’s always a good idea to use anchors or wall straps to secure the TV.
+And it’s a good idea to use anchors or wall straps to secure the TV.

 Button batteries — batteries smaller than a quarter — power everything from flameless candles to singing greeting cards.

 Devices that use button batteries should be kept out of children’s reach and sight.
-To prevent a child from getting at a button battery, use tape over the battery door so the child can’t open the device.
+To prevent a child from getting at a button battery, stick tape over the battery door so the child can’t open the device.

 One of the benefits of South Florida living is hosting holiday parties outdoors.
 So be sure that if you’re gathered at a home with a pool, it has working barriers surrounding it.
-That means a fence around the pool at least four feet tall with a self-closing, self-latching gate.
+That means a fence around the pool at least 4 feet tall with a self-closing, self-latching gate.
 Doors equipped with alarms and childproof locks are also a must.